Naked holy men add fervour to Nepal Hindu fest

 KATHMANDU Hindu holy man Tarkeshwor Giri sat naked at Nepal's biggest annual religious gathering on Monday as throngs of pilgrims sought his blessings at a centuries-old temple in Kathmandu.

-Devotees bow before Giri, who has travelled from Rudra Prayag in the northern Indian state of Uttaranchal, and offer him coins, rice and sweets.
+Devotees bow before Giri, who has travelled from Rudra Prayag in Uttaranchal in India, and offer him coins, rice and sweets.
 He places his palm on their heads and paints a streak of ash on their foreheads.

 "I do this for the prosperity and welfare of the world," 50-year-old Giri, with ash-smeared body and dreadlocked hair that has not been combed or cut for 20 years, said as he smoked marijuana sitting cross-legged by the side of burning logs.